hasufell/hasufell.github.io/posts/2024-05-07-ultimate-string-guide.md

 Notable properties of UTF-8 are:

 - it is ASCII backwards compatible: a program written for UTF-8 will also understand plain ASCII encoding
-- unicode code points in the surrogate range `U+D800` to `U+DFFF` are considered invalid byte sequences
+- Unicode code points in the surrogate range `U+D800` to `U+DFFF` are considered invalid byte sequences
   - as a result: UTF-8 only expresses Unicode Scalar Values

 ### Unicode summary